mtulio/provider-certification-tool/docs/user-installation-review.md

 > TODO: Need to check if we have any information in our documentation.
 I am considering the current deployments of Alibaba and NLB (auto-scaling)

-The Load Balancer used by the Kubernetes API must support the throughput higher than 100Mbp/s
+The Load Balancer used by the Kubernetes API must support a throughput higher than 100Mbp/s

 Reference: